chcatano/SPFD_tree_diversity-biomass/README.md

 "scale": Spatial scale (square meters) at which all metrics were calculated (n = 11 / per site)

-"aPIE": tree alpha diversity calculated at each spatial scale
+"aPIE": mean tree alpha diversity calculated at each spatial scale.
+Site means were calculated by averaging across all subsamples for a given spatial scale (Fig 2.)

-"bPIE": tree beta diversity calculated at each spatial scale
+"bPIE": mean tree beta diversity calculated at each spatial scale.
+Site means were calculated by averaging across all subsamples for a given spatial scale (Fig 2.)

-"gPIE": tree gamma diversity calculated at each spatial scale
+"gPIE": mean tree gamma diversity calculated at each spatial scale.
+Site means were calculated by averaging across all subsamples for a given spatial scale (Fig 2.)

 "biomass": total biomass (kg) of all trees with stem diameter > 2.5 cm at each spatial scale